swiftlang/swift-evolution/proposals/NNNN-default-generic-arguments.md

 Supporting default arguments would make the typical declarations clean and concise while allowing more specific declarations when needed.

+Additionally, the feature would allow developers to introduce new generic arguments to existing types without causing source-breaking changes.

 ## Current Workaround

-The problem can be partially solved by introducing a typealias that fulfils the generic argument.
+Some of the problems can currently be partially solved by introducing a typealias that fulfils the generic argument.

 ```swift
 typealias NonFailableSignal<T> = Signal<T, NoError>